MineDraft: A Framework for Batch Parallel Speculative Decoding: Additional Experiment Results

 The verification success rate (VSR) is defined as follows: \eqs{ \textstyle \textit{VSR} = \frac{\textit{Accepted tokens}}{\textit{Tokens sent for verification}} \ , } which is the proportion of tokens successfully verified out of the total number of tokens submitted for verification.
 VSR measures the quality of the selected draft tokens.
 We analyze the VSR of \alg{} integrated with TETRIS under Settings~1 and~5.
 As shown in \cref{fig:vsr-vs-e-all,fig:vsr-vs-e-n2}, VSR generally increases with the number of extra tokens, except on the Spec-Bench dataset, where VSR decreases more frequently than on the other datasets.

-We attribute this anomaly to the combined effects of Spec-Bench’s smaller sample size and TETRIS’s behavior on non-full batches.
+We attribute this anomaly to the combined effects of Spec-Bench's smaller sample size and TETRIS's behavior on non-full batches.
 Because Spec-Bench contains fewer conversations than the other datasets, its requests are exhausted more quickly, causing both batches to fall below their nominal capacity $m$ earlier in the lifespan of \alg{}.
-When TETRIS operates on non-full batches, the reduced pool of candidate draft tokens increases the likelihood of selecting lower-quality drafts, which, in turn, raises the target model's rejection rate.
+When TETRIS operates on non-full batches, the reduced pool of candidate draft tokens increases the likelihood of selecting lower-quality drafts, thereby raising the target model's rejection rate.
 As a result, VSR decreases during non-full-batch operation; since a larger fraction of SD steps occur under this regime, the aggregate VSR is negatively affected, effectively diluting the high VSR observed during the initial, fully saturated steps.

 To validate this explanation for the VSR degradation observed on Spec-Bench, we compute VSR over truncated portions of the execution, considering only the initial 70\%--100\% or 80\%--100\% of SD steps.
 As shown in \cref{fig:vsr-vs-percentile-all,fig:vsr-vs-percentile-n2}, on Spec-Bench, the VSR of \alg{} integrated with TETRIS remains comparable to or higher than that of standalone TETRIS until approximately 82--86\% of SD steps for $n=1$, and until approximately 92\% for $n=2$.
 In contrast, on the Arena, ShareGPT, and Tough datasets, the VSR of \alg{} with TETRIS matches that of standalone TETRIS over the first 98\% of SD steps for $n=1$, and throughout the entire evaluation for $n=2$.